BY-LAWS OF

 a.
 Member or Spouse hospitalized……………………..$50.00

 2. Entertaining Visiting Guests.
 Members from other chapters, National staff or National officers who are visiting in Hawaii may be entertained by a host/hostess appointed by the President.
-Expenses for this entertaining may be reimbursed up to $40 for the host/hostess and $40 for each visiting guest.
+Expenses for this entertaining may be reimbursed up to $40 for the host/hostess and $40 for each visiting guest from the President’s contingency budget.